 The sprats, or tsatsa as they are known locally, are usually accompanied by a side of fries and lemon wedges.
 Fried sprats make the perfect midday summer snack in Bulgaria.

-Rhodope Mountains Of Southern Bulgaria
+Rhodope Mountains Of Southern Bulgaria – Traditional Food In Bulgaria

-The traditional Bulgarian cooking method of patatnik involves slow cooking it over an open fire.
+The traditional Bulgarian cooking method of patatnik involves slow cooking over an open fire.
 Still, nowadays, you often see it prepared in a pan on the stove or baked in the oven.
 It may not be the quickest dish to make, taking around 30 to 40 minutes from start to finish, but the flavor is worth the effort.
 Some varieties may also include eggs or peppers.

-These are just a sampling of the many unique and very delicious foods and drinks you’ll find while traveling throughout Bulgaria.
-The longer your stay and the more you roam the nation, the more hidden flavors you’re likely to encounter.Share
+These are just a sampling of the many unique and very delicious Bulgarian meals and drinks you’ll find while traveling throughout Bulgaria.
+The longer you stay and roam the nation, the more hidden flavors you’ll likely encounter.